eeriespace/eeriespace.github.io/about.md

 My favourite part of playing is world-building, and I often choose what I'm going to play depending on the world that the book is offering.
-I'm in constant search for the perfect setting, right now that would be a mixture of: Dai Dark, The Expanse, Biomega, Blame! and Dorohedoro.
+I'm in constant search for the perfect setting, right now that would be a mixture of: Dai Dark, The Expanse, Biomega, Caves of Qud, Blame! and Dorohedoro.
 Then add lots of yokai.

 Solo RPG campaigns that I'm running: